HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Motion Barks - withdrawn by the maker of the motion.

-PROPOSED ACTION To ,ask the Sister City Committee to
+To cask the .Sister City Committee to

-reimburse the City for the. dinners for those attendees
+for the dinners for those attendees

-of the Sister City Dinner that were not members of the
+Dinner that were not members of the

-Motion Wood - dies for. lack of a second.
+for.: lack . of a second.

-(d) Railroad Right -of -Way Subcommittee Report - Councilman Wood
+'Railroad Right -of -Way Subcommittee Report - Councilman.
+Wood

 Councilman Wood reported that a meeting of the Subcommittee

-had been held on this.date and an attempt had been made to
+had been held on this date and an attempt had been made to

 decide the direction in which to go.
-A conclusion was •
+A conclusion was

-reached.,that all of those in'favor of this activity must
+reached..that all of those in'favor of this activity must

 lobby the City Council of Manhattan Beach to join the